Feddersen leads North Dakota State against South Dakota State after 20-point outing - WTOP News

 BOTTOM LINE: North Dakota State visits the South Dakota State Jackrabbits after Noah Feddersen scored 20 points in North Dakota State’s 79-66 loss to the Saint Thomas Tommies.

-The Jackrabbits are 7-2 on their home court.
-South Dakota State scores 77.0 points and has outscored opponents by 4.2 points per game.
+The Jackrabbits are 7-2 in home games.
+South Dakota State averages 77.0 points and has outscored opponents by 4.2 points per game.

 The Bison are 2-4 in Summit League play.
-North Dakota State is sixth in the Summit League with 12.3 assists per game led by Damari Wheeler-Thomas averaging 2.9.
+North Dakota State has a 4-8 record in games decided by 10 points or more.

 South Dakota State is shooting 48.3% from the field this season, 1.2 percentage points higher than the 47.1% North Dakota State allows to opponents.
-North Dakota State has shot at a 47.8% clip from the field this season, 6.3 percentage points greater than the 41.5% shooting opponents of South Dakota State have averaged.
+North Dakota State averages 8.2 made 3-pointers per game this season, 2.2 fewer made shots on average than the 10.4 per game South Dakota State allows.

-The Jackrabbits and Bison meet Thursday for the first time in Summit League play this season.

-TOP PERFORMERS: Zeke Mayo is averaging 18.3 points, 6.1 rebounds and 3.6 assists for the Jackrabbits.
-William Kyle III is averaging 13.3 points and 6.1 rebounds over the past 10 games for South Dakota State.
+TOP PERFORMERS: Zeke Mayo is shooting 46.6% and averaging 18.3 points for the Jackrabbits.
+William Kyle III is averaging 15.5 points over the last 10 games for South Dakota State.

 Boden Skunberg is averaging 15.1 points and 5.3 rebounds for the Bison.
 Andrew Morgan is averaging 13.2 points over the last 10 games for North Dakota State.